-Any Form I-914, Supplement A, submitted subsequent to the principal applicant's initial filing, however, must have the appropriate boxes selected in Part 1. and with an original signature in Part 6. and be accompanied by evidence to establish eligibility for each family member (see next section for details).
+Any Form I-914, Supplement A, submitted subsequent to the principal applicant's initial filing, however, must be accompanied by:

+- A. A new Form I-914, Supplement A, with the appropriate boxes selected in Part 1. and with an original signature in Part 6.; and - B. A copy of the original Form I-914. - 2.
+Evidence to establish eligibility for each family member (see next section for details).